Skip to contents

 ## [1] 172

-gemini_list_files() creates a tibble with an overview of files you have uploaded to Gemni.
-You can use it to check which files are currently available for use with Gemini.
+gemini_list_files() returns a tibble with an overview of all files you have uploaded to Gemini:

 gemini_files <- gemini_list_files()